So why is Dick Dale and His Del-Tones’ Greatest Hits on this best 1,000 albums ever thing?

 Pop culture stuff that’s somehow related to Dick Dale and His Del-Tones’ Greatest Hits

-It’s a great song, and you hear and understand it in a brand new way through watching Jimmy Paige experience it.
-Paige, arguably the greatest guitarist of all time (a worthy and nerdy debate, though I’d have no problem handing Paige the crown myself) has a look of pure joy and engagement on his face listening to “Rumble.”
+It’s a great song, and you hear and understand it in a brand new way through watching Jimmy Page experience it.
+Page, arguably the greatest guitarist of all time (a worthy and nerdy debate, though I’d have no problem handing Page the crown myself) has a look of pure joy and engagement on his face listening to “Rumble.”
 It’s so pure and organic.

 Some stats & info about Dick Dale and His Del-Tones – Greatest Hits 1961-1976